decentralized-identity/labs-linkedclaims/docs/companion_guide.md

 Establishing trust relationships helps create a web of interconnected claims, enhancing the system’s reliability.

 - **Progressive Validation**:
-  - Use the `confidence` field to start claims with minimal certainty, allowing subsequent attestations or feedback to improve trust.
+  - Use the `confidence` field to stake the credibility of the issuer on the claim.
+This reflects how much confidence the issuer has in the claim’s accuracy, enabling flexibility when incorporating claims from external sources.
-  - Use `stars` for user-generated feedback and ratings.
+  - Use `stars` for user-generated feedback and ratings, distinct from the issuer's confidence level.
 - **Aspect Categorization**: Use the `aspect` field to group claims into specific categories or domains for better trust assessment.
 - **Linked Evidence**: Build strong associations between claims using `claimAddress` and `object` fields.